 The ‘WHO Guidelines for Drinking-water Quality’ recommend Water Safety Plans (WSPs) as the most effective way of ensuring that a water supply is consistently safe for human consumption.
 The WSP approach represents the World Health Organization’s response to the UN’s Sustainable Development Goal 6, which aims to achieve safe drinking-water for all.

 WSPs are based on a comprehensive risk assessment and risk management approach to all the steps in a water supply chain.
 This process involves identifying where and how problems could arise, putting management systems in place to stop a problem before it happens, and making sure all parts of the system continue to function properly.
-WSPs are adaptable to all types and sizes of water supplies; they can be adapted to meet local needs and limitations.
+WSPs are adaptable to all types and sizes of water supplies; they can be adjusted to meet local needs and limitations.

 Managing small and rural community water supplies is a concern worldwide.
-In the past small community water supplies have been at greater risk of breakdown and contamination which can result in outbreaks of waterborne disease.
+In the past small community water supplies have been at greater risk of breakdown and contamination, which can result in outbreaks of waterborne disease.
 The greatest risk to health is exposure to microbiological pathogens, such as cholera, which can have rapid adverse effects on health.

 A complete map and description of the entire water supply system needs to be created; an accurate description will be highly useful when completing later steps.
-The WSP team need to understand what systems are already in place, this can be done my drawing a map/flow diagram of the entire supply system.
-The drinking water supply is defined as everything from where the water s sourced to the point of supply to the consumer.
+The WSP team need to understand what systems are already in place, this can be done by drawing a map/flow diagram of the entire supply system.
+The drinking water supply is defined as everything from where the water is sourced to the point of supply to the consumer.

 Examples of what might be included in the description include the source of the water, information relating to the storage of the water, information relating to the treatment of the water and uses and users of the water.
 This will help the WSP team to identify hazards and their potential impact on water safety.

 This step is central to the WSP, the team is required to assess what could go wrong at what point in the water supply chain.
-A hazard is something that is known to cause harm, this includes harmful pathogenic microbiological, chemical or physical elements of the water.
-The aim of this step is to distinguish between significant and less significant risks; the risk associated with each hazard is assessed based on the likelihood or frequency of it occurring, and the severity of consequence of it occurring.
+A hazard is something that is known to cause harm, this includes harmful microbiological, chemical or physical elements of the water.
+The aim of this step is to distinguish between significant and less significant risks; the risk associated with each hazard is assessed based on the likelihood or frequency of it occurring, and the severity of the consequence of it occurring.